Milwaukee Mitchell International Airport: Terminal

 Milwaukee Mitchell International Airport has one terminal with two concourses and 38 gates.
 All international arrivals lacking border pre-clearance must pass through the International Arrivals Building.
-Concourse C houses Southwest Airlines, United Airlines, and Air Canada, and Concourse D houses the remaining airlines at the airport.
+Concourse C houses Southwest Airlines and United Airlines; and Concourse D houses the remaining airlines at the airport.
 There is also a Delta Sky Club in Concourse D.

 The terminal houses the Mitchell Gallery of Flight (a non-profit museum) and a USO room on the concession level, along with the usual retail outlets, including a small food court and a branch of Renaissance Books which is believed to be the world's first used book store in an airport.
 There are play areas for children throughout the facility.
+On-site enrollment for TSA PreCheck is available without an appointment at CLEAR kiosks in the main terminal seven days a week.
 An observation lot along the northern edge of the airport is open to the public and tower communications are rebroadcast using a low-power FM transmitter for visitors to tune in on their car radios.
 There is also a new lot on 6th Street, with a Wisconsin historical marker giving the airport's history.
-Inside the security perimeter is a large clay "peace mural" from Leningrad, now Saint Petersburg in Russia.
+Previously located inside the security perimeter of a domestic concourse was a large clay "peace mural" from Leningrad, now Saint Petersburg in Russia.
 Created by Soviet citizens, it was exchanged for an equivalent clay mural made by Americans.
-The Milwaukee mural was covered up during the 2022 Russian invasion of Ukraine.
+The Milwaukee mural was covered up during the 2022 Russian invasion of Ukraine and subsequently moved to the customs screening area of the International Arrivals Building in 2024.

 In April 2017, all airlines housed in Concourse E began moving to Concourse C. This would allow the airport to remodel the concourse and move International Arrivals processing into the terminal.
 Following redevelopment of Concourse E, the current International Arrivals Building just north of the main terminals will close.
+Airport officials have begun work on the project as of September 2025.
+The redeveloped concourse is designed to have between 2-5 gates per the airport's Implementation Plan, and is expected to be completed in 2027.